securitymagic/malcatmcp/monitor.dll.md

 ### Role
 Social engineering front-end and DLL loader.
 Presents a credible "Free Screen Recorder" application while silently loading the `monitor.dll` payload.
+When loaded with -start recorder.exe will then load `monitor.dll` and start the connections to the malicious IPs.

 ### YARA Detections